kdubovikov/blog/_posts/2020-06-13-build-yourself-a-weather-station.md

 All frames and clock signals are sent in binary format.
 To achieve this, a set of thresholds is selected.
 For example, if the voltage on the wire is between 0.4V and 0.8V it is considered 0, and if it is from 2V to 2.7V then it is considered high.
 All other values are considered to be invalid.
 Different microcontrollers use different thresholds, so there are a few common sets of thresholds.
 Concrete values are not important for our purposes as long as you catch the main point.

 Let's expand a bit on what do we mean by saying "clock".
 It is actually no more than a periodic pulse of some predetermined frequency{% sidenote 6 "Most I2C devices can communicate at  the clock rate of 100kHz or 400kHz" %}.
 By itself, the clock is not very useful, but combined with the second wire SDA it allows for data transfer between one or more primary devices called masters and multiple secondary devices called slaves.
-In the idle state, the clock is constantly pulsing, while the SDA line is set to 1 in idle state.
+In the idle state, the clock is constantly pulsing, while the SDA line is set to 1 in the idle state.

 {% maincolumn  assets/img/esp32-weather-station/post-1/i2c-Clock.png %}